 Now, to some extent high asset prices in the current environment make sense.
 With interest rates so low, asset prices tend to be high.
 But imagine if that ratio falls even a little bit.
 It would take a 10% decline in wealth just to reach the wealth-to-income ratio that existed at the height of the Dotcom Bubble.

 And some assets are more volatile than others.
 Household net worth mainly consists of real estate, bonds, and stocks, and stocks are usually the most volatile of the three.

 If net worth falls by 10%+ compared to disposable income, that’s most likely roughly a 20%+ decline for stocks, because investment grade bonds and real estate generally hold up better than stocks.

-Therefore, in the current environment with asset prices so high, I hold some short-term bonds and precious metals alongside my stocks and real estate exposure, so that I’m a little more conservatively positioned.
+Therefore, in the current environment with asset prices so high, I hold some cash and precious metals alongside my stocks and real estate exposure, so that I’m a little more conservatively positioned.

 2) Reduce Personal Debt